KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 The vertical axis represents the spectrum of expression ratios across the Tumbling Multiverse.
 Our universe occupies one position on this infinite continuum.

 > **Diagram Note:**
-> The Tumble is set into motion by **Zenet (Motive Infinity, Φ₂)** — the initiating vector of the Principle of Sufficient Reason. ⦿ Kaion marks the convergence point where expression ratios resolve into balance, but Zenet is the structural breath that drives emanation across the spectrum.
+> The Tumble is set into motion by Zenet (Motive Infinity, Φ₂) — the motive field of the Principle of Sufficient Reason. ⦿ Kaion marks the convergence point where expression ratios resolve into balance, but Zenet is the structural breath that drives emanation across the spectrum.

 ---